software-engineering-at-home/website/README.md

-# Your new Vuesite!

-A self hosted toolset for building interactive websites on top of Vuepress.
+# Website for Software Engineering at Home

+A self hosted toolset for making content in the Software Engineering at Home organisation more accessible to internet users via mobile, and desktop devices.

 ![Preview of website - site name navigation, sidebar, front page content](./screenshot.png)

+## Content

+Content for this website is sourced from the [software-engineering-at-home/content](https://github.com/software-engineering-at-home/content) repo.

+To work with this project locally, you'll need to check out the both the `website` and `content` folders into the same directory, as per the [software-engineering-at-home/ownership](https://github.com/software-engineering-at-home/ownership) instructions.

-## Features
+## Project Features

 - Markdown driven website
 - Interactive Vue components as first class citizen